Chase Your Dreams, Not Your Paychecks – Adam Arnett

 💡 Key Quote: “When you go into a restaurant, don’t blame the waiter for bad service, blame the people that train the waiter and put that waiter in there unprepared to do a good job.
 You’re only as good as your coach.”

 Stop chasing paychecks and focus on the bigger picture.
 When you’re a young business professional, it’s hard to think about the future.
 At least in terms of investments and passive income.
 But when that once-in-a-lifetime opportunity arrives, you start rethinking your entire life.
-That’s the right time to change your mindset.
+That’s the right time to change your mindset (see my article about the entrepreneurial mindset).
 And that’s exactly what happened to Adam.
 “I’m not embarrassed to say it.
 But as an adult, I went broke probably three or four times, I was reckless with my money. […] I was just always chasing the paycheck and all of that I wasn’t very much of an investor.
 I didn’t really follow through on what my brother was talking about, which is investing in real estate and other assets.
 And just always chasing that next paycheck and the next opportunity with another business or company that was working for.
 And so when it came time to where I finally got, wow, I’ve got a health club that wants me to be their personal training company, this will be my first chance to do that, I had no money.”

 The most challenging part of running a personnel business is hiring the right people.
 Adam’s personal training outsourcing business has a unique business model, called personnel business.
 There are no equipment payments or rental fees, but the focus is entirely on the staff.
 So what are the challenges of this business model?
 Here’s what Adam has to say.
 “Recruitment, pre-COVID, it was easier to recruit.
 Post-COVID, very difficult recruitment market.
 I think a lot of people are accustomed to living on less than they had or some sort of benefits and so forth.
 But also there’s a lot more as we open up the economy fully, a lot of competition out there, and people have other options to earn a living.
 And so personnel is definitely [hard], hiring them finding them is probably just a constant challenge for us.”